zhutao100/qwen-code/docs/cli/configuration.md

 3. If still not found, it looks for `~/.env` (in the user's home directory).

 **Environment Variable Exclusion:** Some environment variables (like `DEBUG` and `DEBUG_MODE`) are automatically excluded from project `.env` files by default to prevent interference with the CLI behavior.
 Variables from `.qwen/.env` files are never excluded.
 You can customize this behavior using the `excludedProjectEnvVars` setting in your `settings.json` file.

+**To avoid confusion, we will reorganize all available environment variables in an upcoming release.**

 - **`GEMINI_API_KEY`**:
   - Your API key for the Gemini API.